Clea McEnery-West MA

 I have a long-standing interest in language, communication, culture and the importance and therapeutic benefit of storytelling and narrating one’s own story.
-My BA was in modern languages (French and Italian) and I hold an MPhil in Modern European Literature with a special interest in Anglo-Irish literature.

 I am Senior Tutor on the MSc in Psychodynamic Counselling & Psychotherapy at Birkbeck, University of London where I have taught for seven years.

 Previously I taught at WPF Therapy where I was a Certificate Course Tutor for five years.